mosaddiX/chatshift/docs/USAGE.md

 # ChatShift Usage Guide

-This guide explains how to use ChatShift to export your Telegram chats in WhatsApp format.
+This guide explains how to use ChatShift v1.0 to export your Telegram chats in various formats.

 ## Getting Started